David L. Dunlap

-David Lewis Dunlap (December 7, 1877 – July 9, 1954) was an American football player and coach of football, basketball, and baseball, college athletics administrator, and physician.
+David Lewis Dunlap (December 7, 1877 – July 9, 1954) was an American football player and coach of football, basketball, and baseball, athletics administrator, and physician.
 He played football for the University of Michigan's "Point-a-Minute" teams from 1901 to 1903 and 1905.
 Dunlap was the head football coach and athletic director at Kenyon College in 1906, at the University of North Dakota from 1907 to 1911, and at Allegheny College in 1912.
 He also coached basketball and baseball at North Dakota and basketball at Allegheny.

 Early years

 Dunlap was born in Iowa in 1877.
 His father, James B. Dunlap, was a farmer who immigrated to the United States from Ireland as a boy in 1847.
 Dunlap's mother, Clara M. Dunlap, was a New York native.
 They settled in Hazel Green Township, Delaware County, Iowa, near Hopkinton, Iowa.
 Dunlap had five older brothers and two older sisters.

 Dunlap attended college at Lenox College in Hopkinton, Iowa.
 He received a B.S. degree from Lenox in 1901.